marcverhagen/semcor/README.md

 >>> sc.create_sentence_index("files.txt")
 ```

+This creates an index in the `sent_idx` attribute of the Semcor instance, see the Semcor docstring for more information.
 The file `files.txt` is provided by the user and it contains an ordered list with filenames separated by some whitespace, for example, either of the following will work:

 ```
 br-a01 br-a02 br-a11 br-a12